xenloops/securityKB/controls/NET_controls.md

 **Do not:**
 * Concatenate strings anywhere and execute them against the database (known as dynamic SQL)
-* It is possible to accidentally write dynamic SQL with ORMs or stored procedures, so check everything
+* Accidentally write dynamic SQL with ORMs or stored procedures; always verify these
 * Connect to the database using the database administrator account

 ## OS Injection